ethhub-io/ethhub/docs/built-on-ethereum/open-finance/lending/dydx.md

-title: dYdX
+title: dYdX - EthHub

-description: dYdX is a non-custodial trading platform on Ethereum
+description: dYdX is a non-custodial margin trading platform on Ethereum.
+ERC20 tokens can be leveraged against collateral.

 # dYdX